 Today marks the Summer Solstice.
 Astronomically, it looks like this:

-On Sunday, though, the sunrise will be one minute later, signalling the waning of the year.
-But that’s Sunday and today we have 922 minutes of sunlight to enjoy!!
+On Tuesday the 23rd, though, the sunrise will be one minute later, signalling the waning of the year.
+But that’s Tuesday and today we have 922 minutes of sunlight to enjoy!!

 (Don’t forget to hover on the images!*)